oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 Either commercial company like

-Alibaba, Amazon, Microsoft, Oracle, Rackspace or others
+Alibaba, Google, Microsoft, Oracle, Rackspace or others

 Or your own datacenter and installation using